iLib-js/ilib-webpack-loader/README.md

    This indicates that it uses the various `dateformats.json` files in the ilib locale directory.
 (Look in ...node_modules/ilib/js/data/locale/* if you're curious.)
 You can use these comments in your own code if you need to load in extra non-locale data files such as character sets, character mapping files, or time zones that are not automatically included by the loader.
-1. When the ilib-webpack-loader encounters the ilib-getdata.js file, it recognizes a special comment in there which causes it to emit all of the locale data it has collected so far.
+1. When the all of the loaders are finished running, the ilib-webpack-plugin will emit the locale data files to disk.
 In the example above, if the locales are set to "en-US" and "fr-FR", the information from the dateformat.json files from the previous point would go into: